March 10th 2021

 All major type I allergen sources are covered by ALEX2.
 A complete list of ALEX2 allergen extracts and molecular allergens can be found at the bottom of this instruction.
 Link

 For the correct use of ALEX2, it is necessary for the user to carefully read and follow these instructions for use.
-The manufacturer assumes no liability for any use of this test system which is not described in this document or for modifications by the user of the test system
+The manufacturer assumes no liability for any use of this test system which is not described in this document or for modifications by the user of the test system.
+Attention: The calibration function stored in the QR barcodes is optimized for the respective intended use.
+The kit variant 02-2001-01 of the ALEX2 test is therefore exclusively intended for manual processing and kit variant 02-5001-01 exclusively for automated processing (MAX 45k).

-ALEX2 is a solid-phase immunoassay.
+ALEX2 is an immunoassay test based on Enzyme-Linked Immunosorbent Assay (ELISA).
 Allergens extracts or molecular allergens, which are coupled to nanoparticles, are deposited in a systematic fashion onto a solid phase forming a macroscopic array.
 First, the particle bound allergens react with specific IgE that is present in the patient’s sample.
 After incubation, non-specific IgE is washed off.
 The procedure continues by adding an enzyme labelled anti-human IgE detection antibody which forms a complex with the particle bound specific IgE.
 After a second washing step, substrate is added which is converted to an insoluble, coloured precipitate by the antibody-bound enzyme.
 Finally, the enzyme-substrate reaction is stopped by adding a blocking reagent.
 The amount of precipitate is proportional to the concentration of specific IgE in the patient sample.
 The lab test procedure is followed by image acquisition and analysis using the ImageXplorer device.
 The test results are analysed with MADx’s Raptor Analysis Software and reported in IgE response units (kUA/L).
 Total IgE results are also reported in IgE response units (kU/L).

 The shipment of ALEX2 takes place at ambient temperature conditions.
 Nevertheless, the kit must be stored immediately upon delivery at 2-8°C. Stored correctly, ALEX2 and its components can be used until the indicated expiration date.